DPGAlliance/dpg-resources/docs/dpg-review-policy.md

 ## Nomination Policy

 - Owners of digital solutions who wish to get their solution recognized as a Digital Public Good (DPG) must nominate their solution by submitting a DPG application (application).
-- An application can be created and submitted through the DPGA webapp at [app.digitalpublicgoods.net](app.digitalpublicgoods.net).
+- An application can be created and submitted through the DPGA nomination portal at [app.digitalpublicgoods.net](app.digitalpublicgoods.net).
 - The set of questions that are asked as part of the application are transparently available [here](https://github.com/DPGAlliance/DPG-Standard/blob/main/standard-questions.md).
 - Applications can only be submitted by an authorised representative of the digital solution (the applicant).
 - We collect the name and email of the applicant.
 Email verification is required to submit an application.